 Beyond Miami, you’ll find so many other treasures in Southern Florida.
-The weather here is perfect year-round, making it one of the best and most desirable places to visit on the east coast.
+The weather here is perfect year-round, making it a desirable destination for outdoor enthusiasts.

 Before visiting, be sure to brush up on your Spanish, as more than 70% of Miami’s population speaks Spanish!

 For further reading: Miami, the Gateway to Latin America